-Program Expenditures State Funding Total Funding Actual FY 20 \$12,228,512 \$12,228,512.00
+Program Expenditures State Funding Total Funding Actual CY 23 \$12,639,479.00 \$19,639,925.00

 Partners: The CT Office of Early Childhood has enlisted a team of experts to provide technical assistance.
-This team includes our federal funders at the Health Resources and Services Administration (HRSA); Social Finance; Harvard Kennedy School Government Performance Lab; University of Connecticut School of Social Work, and leaders from other state agencies including the commissioners from Department of Children and Families and the Department of Social Services.
+This team includes our federal funders at the Health Resources and Services Administration (HRSA); Social Finance; University of Connecticut School of Social Work, and leaders from other state agencies including the commissioners from Department of Children and Families and the Department of Social Services.

 The Connecticut Office of Policy and Management (OPM) requires that all contracts through state agencies go through a re-procurement process every three to five years.
-Our federally funded home visiting programs were due for re-procurement in 2021, so a state-wide RFP process was held which affected state-funded programs as well.
-The selection of awardees was made during February 2021, and new contracts were effective July 1, 2021.
-In SFY 2021 and SFY 2022, state funded home visiting programs used the following evidence-based models: Parents as Teachers (PAT), Child First, Nurse Family Partnership, Healthy Families America.
+Our federally-funded home visiting programs were due for re-procurement in 2021.
+Therefore, a state-wide RFP process was held which affected state-funded programs as well.
+The selection of awardees was made in February 2021, and new contracts were effective July 1, 2021.
+Beginning July 1, 2021 and though fiscal year 2023, state-funded home visiting programs used the following evidence-based models: Parents as Teachers (PAT), Child First, Nurse Family Partnership, and Healthy Families America.